splitmindq/CalorieCounterMockups/README.md

 # CalorieCounter

-This service for searching, viewing, and managing information about countries, nations, and cities.
+This service for searching, viewing, and managing information about meals.

 Language: Java.